Approximate Distance Sensitivity Oracles in Subquadratic Space: Overview

 The $u$-$v$-distance in $G-F$ in the case of many \emph{original} pivots around $u$ and $v$ is approximated as follows.
 We compute two \emph{new} pivots $b_u,b_v$, with $b_u$ close to $u$ in $G-F$ and $b_v$ close to $v$.
-The approximate length of the shortest path from $u$ to $v$ in $G-F$ is computed by the overall sum of (i) an approximation of the distance from $u$ to $b_u$ in $G-F$, (ii) an approximation of the distance from $b_u$ to $b_v$ in $G-F$ computed by visiting $FT_\lambda(b_u,b_v)$, and (iii) an approximation of the distance from $b_v$ to $v$ in $G-F$.
-We make sure to have a granularity $\lambda \le L$ so as to compute the approximations (i) and (iii) using our $f$-DSO for short paths.
+The approximate length of the shortest path from $u$ to $v$ in $G-F$ is computed by the overall sum of (\textit{i}) an approximation of the distance from $u$ to $b_u$ in $G-F$, (\textit{ii}) an approximation of the distance from $b_u$ to $b_v$ in $G-F$ computed by querying $FT_\lambda(b_u,b_v)$, and (\textit{iii}) an approximation of the distance from $b_v$ to $v$ in $G-F$.
+We make sure to have a granularity $\lambda \le L$ so that we can obtain the terms (\textit{i}) and (\textit{iii}) from our $f$-DSO for short paths.